esperar/esperar/README.md

 ### 👋 Hello, Welcome to K-hope's GitHub

-Hi, I am a Server/Infra Engineer developing high-performance and flexible software.
+Hi, I'm a Server/Infra Engineer developing high-performance, flexible software.

-I believe that the engineer's greatest strength lies in responding flexibly to overwhelming performance and customer needs,

-developing software that changes and improves.
+I believe in responding flexibly to performance and customer needs, focusing on developing software that changes and improves.

-I think that an overwhelming sense of responsibility for achieving overwhelming figures and results is the stance I must maintain.
+Maintaining a strong sense of responsibility for achieving outstanding results is crucial.

-I pursue a culture of extreme transparency and trust to enhance the capabilities within the organization for high performance.
+I strive for a culture of extreme transparency and trust to enhance organizational capabilities for high performance.

-Based on these capabilities, I am conducting joint projects with the education office and developing/operating a service with over 3,000 users.

 ### My Information